 See, even my grilling isn’t perfect… I let these glazed chicken skewers get too done because I wasn’t watching them like I should have.
 Distractions and burnt dinner go together don’t they?
 They still tasted amazing!

 I worked at a resort ranch, in the kitchen no less, after my sophomore year of college for an internship for my major in Recreational Management.
 The ranch was just a few miles from where I now live and that summer was the magical months when I met and started dating my husband!
 I used to cook for crowds and crowds of people who came to the ranch for vacations, family reunions, and church groups.
 It.
 Was.
 Awesome!
 One night was grill night and we’d marinade the chicken in lemon-lime soda all day and the steaks in cola.
 I’m not much of a pop drinker, but it sure does something magical to meat.
-The acid (or whatever is in pop) breaks down toughness in the meat and it adds just a touch of sweetness that caramelizes well on the grill.

 And then there’s that glaze!
 Making a little sauce to add the meat and vegetables while they grill really kicks them up a notch.
 You will love these honey glazed chicken skewers, and your family will cheer your name… just don’t burn it like I did 🙂